eastgenomics/dias_reports_bulk_reanalysis/README.md

 ```

 For any samples with invalid test code(s), these will print a warning to stdout during running and also be written to a JSON log file to review after (named as `{yymmdd_hhmm}_invalid_test_codes.json`).

+Both files will always be output to the `logs/` directory.

 ### Example useful commands to query the log file: